 Unless you’re on the brink of an offer, disconnect for the day.
 How do you feel about the way things are going?
 What’s working, and what feels completely out of your control?

-A spreadsheet won’t change all of this (spoiler alert!).
+Organizing your job hunt won’t change all of those things.
 But it will give you more control over a process that can feel like it’s up to the whims of the universe!
 And even that small level of agency can play a role in how positive and effective we are gong forward.

 2. Set up an email address just for job stuff.